 There’s no right or wrong way to go about hiring a buyer’s agent, although an agent might introduce you to potential properties you might’ve not otherwise found on your own.
 Interviewing and securing a buyer's agent at the beginning of the real estate process can be much more rewarding than simply letting the listing agent take care of both sides.
 Buyers can benefit from representation, too.

 As a seller, the next step would be listing your property so potential buyers can find it.
-The steps in this process include …
+Here are the steps for listing and viewing property.

-- … determining the price of your home, which your agent can assist with.
-This is calculated using your home’s location, condition, amenities and upgrades, and the price of similar properties.
-Agent’s will compile a comparative market analysis (CMA) to help you understand how and why your home is priced.
+Determine the price of your home.
+Your real estate agent can help you calculate this using your home’s location, condition, amenities and upgrades, and the price of similar properties.
+Agents will compile a comparative market analysis (CMA) to help you understand how and why your home is priced the way it is.

-- … entering your home into the Internet Data Exchange (IDX), which your agent has access to.
-The IDX brings together real estate listings from all over the country.
+Enter your home into the Internet Data Exchange (IDX).
+The IDX is a platform that your real estate agent has access to.
+It brings together real estate listings from all over the country.
 It enables members of the multiple listing service (MLS) to share and market their properties to other agents and potential buyers.

-- … market your home.
+Market your home.
 Whether they invest in traditional methods or list your home on other real estate websites, these marketing tactics will increase the exposure of your property to other agents and buyers.
-(We'll cover some popular ones below.)

-- … hosting open houses and showings with buyers.
-While real estate photos (and investing in a professional photographer) can help homes sell faster, open houses and showings give potential buyers a first-hand look at your home.
-These in-person experiences also allow buyers to ask questions and express concerns — saving both parties time and energy in the long-run.
+Hosting open houses and showings with buyers.
+Open houses and showings give potential buyers a first-hand look at your home.
+These in-person experiences also allow buyers to ask questions and express concerns — saving both parties time and energy in the long run.
 Some agents may opt to create real estate videos and virtual staging opportunities for your home, too.

 Typically, buyers will attend open houses to get a feel for a property and its location, condition, and amenities.
 Then, they’ll schedule dedicated showings with their agent (or the listing agent) at which they’ll walk through the property and ask more specific questions.